 Some children look younger than they are or weigh more than they appear.
 And this may cause police to wrongly cite drivers for failing to secure their child in a child restraint.
 But the prosecutor should dismiss the charges once the driver presents evidence of the child’s age or weight, including:

 - medical records

-Note that children older than age 5 or who weigh more than 60 pounds are still required to wear regulation seat belts like adults are.
+Note that children older than age 5 or who are at least 57 inches tall are still required to wear regulation seat belts like adults are.
 Learn more about Nevada seat belt laws.

 2.2.
 The child was medically excused from using a car seat

-Not all children under 6 years old and weighing 60 pounds or less are suited for car seats.
+Not all children under 6 years old and under 57 inches tall or less are suited for car seats.
 Some conditions that may make child restraints impracticable include: